humanwhocodes/humanwhocodes.com/src/pages/_posts/2010-02-18-my-javascript-quiz-answers.md

     alert(o);

 This is perhaps the most difficult of the code examples because you need to understand how `valueOf()` and `toString()` work.
-All objects have these two methods as they are defined on `Object.prototype` and inherited through the prototype chain (nitpickers will note that it&#8217;s possible to have objects that don&#8217;t inherit from `Object`, but I&#8217;m trying to keep this simple).
+All objects have these two methods as they are defined on `Object.prototype` and inherited through the prototype chain (nitpickers will note that it's possible to have objects that don't inherit from `Object`, but I'm trying to keep this simple).
 These two methods get called behind-the-scenes all the time.
 The `valueOf()` method is called whenever comparisons are done and `toString()` is called whenever automatic conversion into a string is necessary.
 By overriding these methods, you can control the values they return in various circumstances.

   * **What is the value `result`?** The `valueOf()` method gets called behind-the-scenes here, so really the comparison is 10 < &#8220;9&#8243;.
 As you learned earlier, a comparison between a number and a string causes the string to be converted into a number, so the comparison ends up being 10 < 9, which is `false`.
   * **What is the value displayed in the alert?** Values passed into `alert()` are converted to strings, which means that `toString()` gets called.
 The alert, therefore, displays `"8"`.

-## That&#8217;s it!
+## That's it!

-I hope you&#8217;ve enjoyed this little JavaScript quiz and hopefully learned a thing or two.
+I hope you've enjoyed this little JavaScript quiz and hopefully learned a thing or two.

 **Update (18-Feb-2010):** Fixed typo in answer #1.